 - Work with your school nutrition team to follow these USDA safety requirements and other best practices, including making sure you have coolers or ice buckets if you are going to include unopened milk or other perishable items that need to stay cold on your sharing table.

 - Each week, total up the weight of rescued food and enter it into this food recovery calculator to see your impact!

-Recycling food that cannot be donated is a wonderful way to reduce greenhouse gas emissions and improve soil health.
+Recycling food that cannot be donated is a wonderful way to help reduce greenhouse gas emissions and improve soil health.
 Your food contains energy and nutrients that are useful not only for feeding people but also for feeding animals and plants.
 By recycling uneaten food, you can preserve the resources that would otherwise be wasted and put them to their next best use.
-Food scraps can be used to feed cows, pigs and other livestock or even to generate electricity by converting the nutrients into a valuable form of sustainable energy.
-Composting food scraps and inedible foods or breaking them down to create a nutrient-dense plant food can be done in your school’s garden, at a community garden, at a commercial composting facility and even indoors!
+Food scraps can be used to feed cows, pigs and other livestock or even to sustainably generate electricity.xiii Composting food scraps and inedible foods or breaking them down to create a nutrient-dense plant food can be done in your school’s garden, at a community garden, at a commercial composting facility and even indoors!

 - You’ll need separate collection bins, compostable bin liners and gloves.

 - All bins should be clearly labeled with images and staffed by a volunteer.